malikjanp/AcadGILD-Assignment/readme.md

 1. Goto Assignemt Directory
 2. Install Composer Dependencies -> composer install
 3. Create a mysql database named -> assignment
-Note: you can change the database credentials in .env file (default: database:assigment, username:root and no password)
+Note: you can change the database credentials in .env file (default: database:assignment, username:root and no password)

 4. Run php artisan migrate in assigment directory